-The Spanish Studies Program offers a full range of courses in the language, literature, and culture of the Spanish-speaking world.
+Spanish Studies offers a full range of courses in the language, literature, and culture of the Spanish-speaking world.
 By the time of Moderation, students are expected to have a solid grasp of the language as well as a familiarity with reading and writing about literary texts.
-Spanish majors are encouraged to spend a semester abroad in a Spanish-speaking country.
+Spanish Studies majors are strongly encouraged to spend a semester or, if possible, a full year abroad in a Spanish-speaking country.

 Prior to Moderation, students should have completed three semesters of Spanish language at Bard, or the equivalent.
 Students should also have taken two literature courses, which may include Spanish 301 or 302, Introduction to Spanish Literature